damayantiazure/devsecops/Labs/Module 0 - Secure DevOps - Prerequisites.md

 ## Get you free Azure Subscription
-## Please Note: You will not need to perform this section if you have already redeemed your Azure Pass
+## Please Note: You will not need to perform this step if you have already redeemed your Azure Pass
 1. Navigate to http://aka.ms/azurepass and use the Promo code located in your VM

     ![](images/CreateAzurePass02.png =600x)